 Many engineers freely combine the techniques discussed above.
-Most popular here is the use of a pair of flanking omni microphones along with a center coincident or ORTF array, as shown in Figure 16.
-Here, the coincident or near-coincident array provides the desired degree of image specificity, while the spaced omni flanking microphones provide a subtle highlighting of the acoustical space while giving slightly more width to the performing ensemble.
+Most popular here is the use of a pair of flanking omni microphones along with a center coincident or ORTF array, as shown in Figure 15.
+The coincident or near-coincident array provides the desired degree of image specificity, while the spaced omni flanking microphones provide a subtle highlighting of the acoustical space while giving slightly more width to the performing ensemble.

 As with three spaced omnis, the decisions to be made in direct-to-stereo recording are critical ones.
 We recommend that the engineer first listen only to the center pair of microphones, making sure that the soundstaging is basically correct.
-Any adjustments in microphone height or distance from the ensemble should be made to ensure this.
+Any adjustments in microphone height or distance from the ensemble should be made.
 Then, the flanking omnis should be gradually brought into the mix.
-What you are listening for at this point is heightening the spatiality of the recording;

-mix in no more of the flanking microphones than necessary to accomplish this.
-Use the ears of the producer to help you make the correct decision.
+What you are listening for at this point is heightening the spatiality of the recording; mix in no more of the flanking microphones than necessary to accomplish this.
+Use the producer's ears to help you make the correct decision.